OjikutuOlabode/Excel-Pivot-Table-Project/README.md

 # Excel-Pivot-Table-Project
-This project uses excel as a tool to decipher critical facts of the sales of an organisation
+This project uses excel as a tool to decipher critical facts about the sales of an organisation